-- All Ramsay Employees, which includes staff at all levels and grades, senior managers, officers, directors, contractors, employees (whether permanent, fixed-term, casual or temporary), who are employed or engaged by, act for, or represent Ramsay, including all subsidiaries and any entity over which Ramsay has effective control. - All Associates of Ramsay, to the extent there is a requirement by Ramsay or an agreement with the Associate that the policy will apply to the Associate.
+- Ramsay and any entity over which Ramsay has effective control. - All Employees. - All Associates of Ramsay, to the extent there is a requirement by Ramsay or an agreement with the Associate that the policy will apply to the Associate.

 POLICY STATEMENT